 Functional Movement Screening (FMS)

 Conditioning for athletic performance requires a set of skills and knowledge that begins where traditional fitness programs end.
-Athletes require a base level of fitness from which to build and it is the role of a strength and conditioning coach to build on foundation and safely, progressively guide the athlete’s development onwards with the end result of improving performance.
+Athletes require a base level of fitness from which to build and it is the role of a strength and conditioning coach to build on foundation and safely further the athlete’s development, with the end result of improving performance.

 Sport conditioning fosters whole body movement skills to help partcipants move more athletically on the playing field or court.

 Athletic performance requires the ability to move and produce force through various planes and range of motions.
 Baseball skills of throwing, catching overhead, grounding balls, batting, running, and sliding all require different mechanics and different actions for the legs, torso, and upper body.

 There are not many sporting activities in which the goal is to move slow at a consistent pace.
 Athletes need to move explosively.
 In team sports, as players move up levels, they will have less time to make decisions and less space before confronted by an opponent.
 Skills are executed with high velocity.
 Many individual tactics such as one-on-ones require athletes to shift gears and change speeds.